gptest/gptest.github.io/_posts/2013-12-4-myfirst-post.md

 This is the very first post test

 ---
-This is my third edit
+This is my fourth edit